dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
- so so i argue that the
+ so i argue that the
 Jazz will see the innovation once the security rises up sufficiently and once the platform is more stabilized because